Estonia has selected an industry partner for an ammunition and explosives manufacturing line at the Ämari air base in the country’s north.

 Organized by Estonia’s National Center for Defence Investments (RKIK), the project will be used to sustain the firepower capabilities of the military and its allies starting in 2025.

-Out of three proposals, the government chose Parnu-based Nitrotol OÜ to lead the factory’s operations by spring of next year.
+Out of three proposals, the government chose Parnu-based Nitrotol OÜ to lead the factory’s operations by the spring of next year.

 RKIK noted that the decision was made according to the Estonia Defence Forces’ current requirements, associated costs, turnover, and contractual coverage.